 We are conscious that one of the greatest aspects of the Start-Up Fair is its interactive nature.
 Previous participants have celebrated the opportunity to work closely with entrepreneurial mentors and we are committed to retaining this level of interactivity in our online version of the programme.

-The programme will now be slightly condensed and will be hosted on Zoom on Thursday 30th April, Friday 1st May and Friday 8th May.
-Further details to follow.
+The programme will now be slightly condensed and will be hosted on Zoom on Thursday 30th April, Friday 1st May and Thursday 7th May.

 What is the expected outcome?